emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 10. Let P = ct ⊕ truncate(Z[3:n + 2], len(ct))
 11. If N passes replay protection, return P

 The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent information leakage about the position of the first mismatched byte.
 For a given key, a plaintext MUST NOT be returned unless it is certain that a plaintext has not been returned for the same nonce.
 Replay protection MAY be performed either before step 1 or during step 11.
-Protocols with nonce-hiding mechanisms {{Bellare}}, such as QUIC {{RFC9001}}, implement replay protection after decryption to mitigate timing side-channel attacks.
+Protocols with nonce-hiding mechanisms {{Bellare19}}, such as QUIC {{RFC9001}}, implement replay protection after decryption to mitigate timing side-channel attacks.

 ## Encoding (ct, tag) Tuples